 Many MSSEP graduates have gone on to receive advanced degrees.
 Dozens have received Masters degrees in either industrial health and safety or environmental sciences.
 Several have received Ph.D. degrees and are now working in the field of marine research.
 And several have received law degrees and now working in the field of environmental law.

-The MSSEP program requires students to complete at least one co-op/internship, a 6-week practical experience that takes place during summer or winter breaks.
-Many students complete several co-ops.
-Freshmen MSSEP students will participate in a 12-day, tropical marine ecology field course on the island of St. John (USVI) during the winter break.
-You can read more about this by clicking on the St. John Tropical Ecology Course link in the menu on the side of the page.
+The MSSEP program requires students to complete at two co-op/internships, practical experiences that take place during summer or winter breaks.
+Freshmen MSSEP students will participate in a 12-day, sub-tropical marine ecology field course on the island of Bermuda during the winter break.
+You can read more about this by clicking on the Freshman Experiential Learning Course link in the menu on the side of the page.
 Sea-Term participation is not required for MSSEP students.

 Some Examples of MSSEP Careers

 - Environmental and Safety Officers (cruise ships, oil rigs, Coast Guard, and many companies ashore)